-WB-ESS Triggered Mitigation Instrument Responsibility Timelines Engagement Plan with project SEF
+WB-ESS Triggered Mitigation Instrument Responsibility Timelines ESS 10: Stakeholder Engagement Plan SEP in accordance with project SEF SPMU/IA By negotiation

 ESDD and ESMP will be placed on the www.damsafety.in website as well as other accessible locations such as the office of Engineer in Charge at Dam site as well at SPMU for reference and record.
 These documents would be disclosed/disseminated through other appropriate means like project meetings, workshops etc. Each IA will translate these documents in their local language, if required, and will upload in their respective websites and also make available at other accessible locations.